newchuyalong/libgdx-learning/Extending-the-simple-game.md

 ## The Game Screen ##

 now that we have our main menu finished, its time to finally get to making our game.
-We will be lifting most of the code from the [[A Simple Game | original game]] as to avoid redundancy, and avoid having to think of a different game idea to implement as simply as Drop is.
+We will be lifting most of the code from the [[original game | A Simple Game]] as to avoid redundancy, and avoid having to think of a different game idea to implement as simply as Drop is.

 ```java